 20. What will a Neonatal Respiratory Distress Syndrome chest x-ray show?

-Will see these diffuse interstitial infiltrates.
+You will likely see diffuse interstitial infiltrates.

 21. Who is at risk for neonatal respiratory distress syndrome?